marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 gcloud builds submit --timeout 15m --tag ${IMAGE_URI} .
 ```

-The pipeline's DSL retrieves the settings controlling how the pipeline is compiled from the environment variables.
-You need to set these variables before you start the compilation.
-To compile the pipeline using  **TFX CLI**:
+As explained by the instructor, the pipeline's DSL retrieves the settings controlling how the pipeline is compiled from the environment variables.To set the environment variables and compile the pipeline using  **TFX CLI**:

 ```
 export PROJECT_ID=[YOUR_PROJECT_ID]